What can I do at Traders Village?

 It’s got Amusement Park Rides, Midway Games & a Kids Zone

-Whether you are looking for Toddler rides, Bumper Cars or a thrill seeker riding on the Vortex, the Wipeout or the Fleafall, you can buy a pass for $12.99 and ride them all (an unlimited amount of times!) even during bad weather.
-We did not see any lines!
+Whether you are looking for Toddler rides, Bumper Cars, or a thrill seeker riding on the Vortex roller coaster, the Wipeout, or the Fleafall, you can buy a pass for $18.99 and ride them all (an unlimited amount of times!) even during bad weather.

 It’s for Foodies